-An impactor (SCI) with a 2 kg pure copper lump (Liner) will be used to excavate a crater on the surface, and there will be a sub-satellite that will be released to observe the impact.
+An impactor (SCI) with a 2 kg pure copper lump (Liner) has also been used to excavate a crater on the surface, and a sub-satellite that will be released to observe the impact.

 The main imaging instrument is the ONC (Optical Navigation Camera) which has telephoto and wide-angle modes, and which was used to provide optical images of Ryugu, which are being used to navigate Hayabusa2 safely to the asteroid.
-Once at Ryugu, this instrument will image the surface.
+This instrument is imaging the surface.

-Other instruments that will be used are the TIR (Thermal Infrared Camera) which measure the asteroid’s surface temperature, the NIRS3 (Near Infrared Spectrometer) which is checking the distribution of minerals on the surface using the 3 micron band, and the laser altimeter (LIDAR) which measures the distance between the spacecraft and the asteroid.
+Other instruments that are used are the TIR (Thermal Infrared Camera) which measures the asteroid’s surface temperature, the NIRS3 (Near Infrared Spectrometer) which is checking the distribution of minerals on the surface using the 3 micron band, and the laser altimeter (LIDAR) which measures the distance between the spacecraft and the asteroid.

 International contributions include a small robotic lander (10 kilograms or 20 pounds) called MASCOT that is a joint venture of DLR (Germany) and CNES (France), while NASA is providing communications through the Deep Space Network.

-MASCOT’s purpose is to provide extremely detailed mineralogical and geological surveys of the asteroid’s surface, providing up to 16 hours of data with a battery set to last 2 asteroidal days, and will use four instruments (MicrOmega – a hyperspectral microscope, MAG – a magnetometer, CAM – a camera, and MARA – a radiometer) to do this.
+MASCOT’s purpose is to provide extremely detailed mineralogical and geological surveys of the asteroid’s surface, providing up to 16 hours of data with a battery lasting two asteroidal days, and used four instruments (MicrOmega – a hyperspectral microscope, MAG – a magnetometer, CAM – a camera, and MARA – a radiometer) to do this.